Bison Meat

 -

-Use and uncovered pan with a rack in it
+Use an uncovered pan with a rack in it

 -

-Season and add 1-2 cups of liquid in bottom of pan
+Season and add 1-2 cups of liquid to the bottom of the pan

 -